jallanxjallan/hhp/stories/derivatives_cases.md

 ---
 note_id: 199
-status: 📤
+status: 📝
 title: Derivatives Cases
 ---

-1. Early litigation work was derivatives cases.
+1. Explain how HHP set about to introduce sophisticated legal practises into local companies.

 2. The challenge was to simplify complex financial transactions for non-experts.